moloy900/toolesy/pages/Calculator/body-water-percentage-calculator.md

       <li><strong>Elderly Individuals:</strong> Seniors are at higher risk for dehydration and can benefit from monitoring</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the average body water percentage?</strong><br>
+    <p><strong>What is the average body water percentage?</strong><br>
-      A: The average adult male is about 60% water, while the average adult female is about 55% water.
+      The average adult male is about 60% water, while the average adult female is about 55% water.
 These percentages vary based on age, fitness level, and body composition.</p>

-    <p><strong>Q: Why do women typically have lower body water percentage than men?</strong><br>
+    <p><strong>Why do women typically have lower body water percentage than men?</strong><br>
-      A: Women naturally have a higher percentage of body fat than men, and fat tissue contains less water than muscle tissue.
+      Women naturally have a higher percentage of body fat than men, and fat tissue contains less water than muscle tissue.
 Therefore, women generally have a lower total body water percentage.</p>

-    <p><strong>Q: How accurate is this body water calculator?</strong><br>
+    <p><strong>How accurate is this body water calculator?</strong><br>
-      A: Our calculator uses established scientific formulas that provide a reliable estimate of body water percentage.
+      Our calculator uses established scientific formulas that provide a reliable estimate of body water percentage.
 For clinical precision, methods like bioelectrical impedance analysis (BIA) or deuterium dilution are used, but our calculator offers excellent accuracy for personal tracking.</p>

-    <p><strong>Q: Can I increase my body water percentage?</strong><br>
+    <p><strong>Can I increase my body water percentage?</strong><br>
-      A: Yes, through proper hydration, reducing body fat, increasing muscle mass, and maintaining electrolyte balance.
+      Yes, through proper hydration, reducing body fat, increasing muscle mass, and maintaining electrolyte balance.
 However, dramatic changes require consistent lifestyle adjustments over time.</p>

-    <p><strong>Q: How often should I check my body water percentage?</strong><br>
+    <p><strong>How often should I check my body water percentage?</strong><br>
-      A: For general wellness, checking monthly is sufficient.
+      For general wellness, checking monthly is sufficient.
 Athletes or individuals making significant lifestyle changes might benefit from weekly tracking.
 Always measure under consistent conditions (same time of day, hydration status).</p>

     <h3>The Science Behind Body Water Calculation</h3>
     <p>Our <strong>body water percentage calculator</strong> uses sophisticated algorithms based on anthropometric data and established physiological principles.
 The calculations consider that muscle tissue is approximately 75% water, while fat tissue is only about 10% water.
 By analyzing your body composition through indirect measurements, we can estimate your total body water with remarkable accuracy.</p>